-BNZ Investment Services Limited (BNZISL) is the Manager of the Scheme.
-It is a wholly owned subsidiary of the Bank of New Zealand (BNZ) which is ultimately owned by the National Australia Bank Limited.
+BNZ Investment Services Limited (BNZISL) is the Manager of YouWealth.
+It is a wholly owned subsidiary of the Bank of New Zealand (BNZ) which is ultimately owned by the National Australia Bank Limited (NAB).

-Several related parties from the BNZ and the National Australia Bank Limited group of companies provide their services to us and to the Scheme.
-These companies may also receive fees from us or the Scheme for these services.
+Several related parties from the BNZ and the NAB group of companies provide their services to us and to YouWealth.
+These companies may also receive fees from us or YouWealth for these services.